 2. Setting the wrong wholesale prices

 When it comes to successful wholesaling, prices are of paramount importance.
-It’s crucial to price your wholesale products with solid profit margins, meaning there’s a fair payoff between what it takes to make and what you’re able to sell it for.
+It’s crucial to price your wholesale products with solid profit margins, meaning there’s a fair payoff between the cost to make them and how much you sell them for.

-You’ll want to keep in mind some general rules, though pricing is always subjective.
-However, when you start out with wholesale, it’s essential to understand how wholesale pricing differs from retail pricing.
+Though pricing is always subjective, you’ll want to keep some general rules in mind.
+For starters, it’s essential to understand how wholesale pricing differs from retail pricing.

 As a retail site owner, we’ll assume you already have your retail prices set.
-So the next step is to calculate what your wholesale prices should be.
-Taking time to carefully consider and decide your wholesale prices from your retail prices is vital because it will be difficult to change once your model is in place.
+Thus, the next step is to calculate what your wholesale prices should be.
+Taking time to carefully consider and decide your wholesale prices from your retail prices is vital.
+After all, your pricing will be difficult to change once your model is in place.

-Typically, store owners choose from one of two options: cost-based pricing or guess-work pricing.
-We recommend using what we call value-based pricing.
+Typically, store owners choose from one of two options: cost-based pricing or guesswork pricing.
+However, we recommend using what we call value-based pricing.
 This involves conducting market research and cross-checking the market insight with your business costs.

 For a full tutorial and run-down, you can check out our guide on how retail and wholesale prices differ.